Jado2312/Jado2312/README.md

-## Hello there
+## Hello there!

-I’m a student of computer engineering at the TEC.
+My name is José Araya and I’m a proud student of computer engineering at the TEC.

 I have liked computing since I was in school, when I met my first computer.